eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

 mail-config.yml
 ________________

-Syncronizes the mail configuration file with the version located in the repository.
+Synchronizes the mail configuration file with the version located in the repository.

 .. warning:: Read the section :ref:`mail-configuration` for more details.